jspencer12/edx-documentation/en_us/shared/student_progress/course_grades.rst

 course, listed by user name, and a column for each assignment in the course.
 The gradebook includes the following features.

-* You can choose whether to view scores as a percent, from 0% to 100%, or as an absolute score (for example, 10 out of 14).
+* You can choose whether to view grades as a percent, from 0% to 100%, or as an absolute score (for example, 10 out of 14).

 * You can filter the columns displayed in the gradebook by assignment type.